1: Create a Trello Board for your Blog workflow

 To complete list on the board, and the list of named Approved / Pending(Approved / Pending) for editorial content approval and add the list of named Published (Republished) for content posted on your blog.

 # 2: Guidelines for Content Ideas

 Once you have set up your blog workflow on the trello board, the next important thing is to set up a system to start the content creation process.
-It usually starts with an idea search, centered on the Blog Ideas list.
+It usually starts with an idea search, centred on the Blog Ideas list.

 This list is best suited for blog ideas submitted by the author to your blog.
 An editor or senior person on your team should monitor this list to ensure that the author’s ideas are accepted, approved, rejected, or resubmitted for clarification.

 Whenever you get an idea, and a card to the Blog Ideas list.
 Card (Card) is an individual unit in the list.
 One card usually matches the task you want to achieve, such as a new idea for a blog topic or a newly submitted article.

 To add a card, click Add a Card … at the bottom of the list or click the three-dot (…) icon at the top right of the list and select Add Card.